area17/twill/docs/.sections/block-editor.md

 ```
 You can add other fields before or after your repeater, or even multiple repeaters to the same block.

-- Create an *item* block, the one that will be reapeated inside the *container* block
+- Create an *item* block, the one that will be repeated inside the *container* block

 filename: ```views/admin/repeaters/accordion_item.blade.php```
 ```php